-5.3.1.
-To enter Tier 1 and Tier 2 events a person must:

-5.3.1.1 Have been domiciled in the United Kingdom for one year prior to the date of the final entry of the competition and on the day of the competition.

-5.3.1.2 Or be in possession or, be eligible to apply for a British passport

-5.3.2 To enter Tier 3 events a person must have domiciled status in the United Kingdom.
-There is no minimum length of time that a lifter must have had domiciled status.

-5.3.3 Lifters shall hold a valid BWL membership on the date of qualification, date of entry to the competition, and the day of the competition.

-5.3.4 Lifters shall not be in formal dispute with BWL and/or recognised bodies or partners.

-5.3.5 Lifters must meet any specific qualification or entry requirements on an event-by-event basis.
+- 5.3.1.
+To enter Tier 1 events a person must: - 5.3.1.1 Have been domiciled in the United Kingdom for one year prior to the date of the final entry of the competition and on the day of the competition. - 5.3.1.2 Or be in possession or, be eligible to apply for a British passport. - 5.3.1.3 To enter Tier 2 (England) events the aforementioned criteria apply.
+In addition, the Athlete must be domiciled in England for one year prior to the date of the final entry of the competition and on the day of competition. - 5.3.2.
+BWL retains the right to allow refugee and/or asylum seeking athletes, who have requested permanent residence in the United Kingdom, to compete in Tier 1 and Tier 2 events. - 5.3.3.
+To enter Tier 3 events a person must reside in the United Kingdom. - 5.3.4.
+Athletes shall hold a valid BWL membership on the date of qualification, date of entry to the competition, and the day of the competition. - 5.3.5.
+Athletes shall not be in formal dispute with BWL and/or recognised bodies or partners. - 5.3.6.
+Athletes must meet any specific qualification or entry requirements on an event-by-event basis. - 5.3.7.
+Athletes should seek advice from their Home Nation if they wish to compete in another Home Nation's championship, as such participation may render them ineligible to compete for their Home Nation.